-- 2.2 The Governing Body ensures that: - A whole college approach is taken regarding safeguarding - safeguarding and child protection at the forefront of all activity and has the best interests of the child at its heart. - the wishes and feelings of the child are taken into account when determining the action taken where there is a safeguarding concern - systems are in place to enable children to confidently report abuse and that these systems are well promoted, easily understood and accessible to support children to know that their concerns will be treated seriously, where they can express their views and give feedback - appropriate policies and procedures are in place to allow action to be taken in a timely manner to safeguard and promote children's welfare.
-Including behaviour policies for staff and learners - Staff are made aware of the role and identity of the DSL and deputies upon induction - Child protection files are maintained in accordance with Keeping Children Safe in Education 2021 - Safer recruitment policies are in place in accordance with Keeping Children Safe in Education 2021 - More than one emergency contact number is held for each learner where this is reasonably possible - Seek assurance that safeguarding and child protection arrangements in place where the college facilities are used by external organisations for activities.
+- That updates are received. - A whole college approach is taken regarding safeguarding. - Ensure that the colleges online monitoring and filtering systems are effective and regularly review these. - Safeguarding and child protection at the forefront of all activity and has the best interests of the child at its heart. - The wishes and feelings of the child are taken into account when determining the action taken where there is a safeguarding concern. - Systems are in place to enable children to confidently report abuse and that these systems are well promoted, easily understood and accessible to support children to know that their concerns will be treated seriously, where they can express their views and give feedback. - Appropriate policies and procedures are in place to allow action to be taken in a timely manner to safeguard and promote children's welfare.
+Including behaviour policies for staff and learners. - Staff are made aware of the role and identity of the DSL and deputies upon induction. - Child protection files are maintained in accordance with Keeping Children Safe in Education 2023. - Safer recruitment policies are in place in accordance with Keeping Children Safe in Education 2023. - More than one emergency contact number is held for each learner where this is reasonably possible. - Seek assurance that safeguarding and child protection arrangements in place where the college facilities are used by external organisations for activities.

 The Governing body of Halesowen College is accountable for ensuring the effectiveness of this policy and our compliance with it.
-Although our Governing Body takes collective responsibility to safeguard and promote the welfare of our learners, we also have a named governor who champions safeguarding within the college.
+Although our Governing Body takes collective responsibility to safeguard and promote the welfare of our learners, we also have a named governor (Jo Rouse) who champions safeguarding within the college.